kevinzheng1983/traminer/README.md

 The architecture of Traminer consists of three layers and a data reader library, which collectively form a full stack of APIs for trajectory data analysis.

 1. Data reader library
   More often than not, raw trajectory data collected from business are stored and delivered in a specific data format.
 In order to make the upstream layers agnostic of the adopted format, this library provides a rich set of data reader classes and methods, which can load trajectory data with various formats and transform them into abstracted trajectory objects.
 Analogously, a set of readers for digital maps and Point-of-Interest datasets are also provided to load maps and PoI data on disk.

 2. Data preprocessing layer
   Raw trajectories should go through a series of preprocessing steps before they become suitable for indexing, querying and mining.
 This layer support most basic trajectory preprocessing functions, as is outlined in below.
-a.
-Noise filtering
+  * Noise filtering
-b.
-Trajectory compression
+  * Trajectory compression
-c.
-Trajectory segmentation (stay point detection)
+  * Trajectory segmentation (stay point detection)
-d.
-Trajectory calibration
+  * Trajectory calibration
-e.
-Map matching (with map data)
+  * Map matching (with map data)
-f.
-Trajectory annotation (with PoI data)
+  * Trajectory annotation (with PoI data)

 3. Data management layer
 This layer deals with a (typically large) collection of trajectory data.
 It provides implementations of most representative trajectory similarity measures (e.g., LCSS, DTW, ERP, EDR) between two trajectories.
 It supports a variety of spatio-temporal queries on trajectory data.
 Indexing and query processing strategies can also be selected according to the storage and computation mode adopted by the business (i.e., disk-based single node, memory-based single node, disk-based cluster, memory-based cluster).